Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-08-10 00:31:03
+Last Updated: 2025-08-11 00:29:56

-Derivatives Are Financial Weapons Of Mass Destruction.
+There is a King Who is aware of every Mask you put on.

-By Warren Buffett
+By Rumi